 cognizant federal agency.
 Your cognizant federal agency is generally the federal agency that provides your agency with the most federal money.
 The Office of Management and Budget (OMB) may have already assigned your cognizant federal agency to you.
-If this is the first federal award that your organization has received, the US Department of Justice (DOJ) is your cognizant federal agency.
+If this is the first federal award that your organization has received, the U.S. Department of Justice (DOJ) is your cognizant federal agency.

 community policing.
-Community policing is a philosophy that promotes organizational strategies that support the systematic use of partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
-All newly hired, additional, or rehired officers (or an equal number of redeployed veteran officers) funded under COPS Office programs must engage in community policing activities.
+Community policing is a philosophy that promotes organizational strategies that support the systematic use of partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as violent crime, nonviolent crime, and fear of crime.